lfit/itpol/protecting-code-integrity.md

-That said, if you participate in software development on a public project, all of the above information is already public record, and therefore making it additionally available via a keyserver record does not result in net loss in privacy.
+That said, if you participate in software development on a public project, all of the above information is already public record, and therefore making it additionally available via keyservers does not result in a net loss in privacy.

 ##### Upload your public key to GitHub